-While Council has a policy of growth pays for growth, we have not been able to collect the full costs of growth through Development Contributions (DCs), which are the fees payable to Council to build, develop or connect to a new service.
+While Council has a policy of growth pays for growth, we have not been able to collect the full costs of growth through Development Contributions (DC).
+Council's financial DC reserves are less than they should be in order to fully recover our capital costs.

-Council borrows to pay for growth-related capital projects, and we use DCs to pay down that debt, but overtime what we've collected from DCs has fallen short of what we need.
+Council borrows to pay for growth-related capital projects, and we use DCs to pay for that debt, but overtime what we've collected from these DCs has fallen short of what we need, currently by \$44.4million.

-In 2011/12, Council changed the policy to start transferring the burden of paying under collected debt and funding shortfalls from DCs to rates.
+In 2011/12, Council changed the policy to start transferring the burden of paying undercollected debt and funding shortfalls from DCs to rates.
 While Council has made changes to its DC policy over the years to reduce the likelihood of future shortfalls (such as getting developers to directly construct and fund key infrastructure), this process recognises that the current legislation and funding tools do not enable full cost recovery to occur.

-We're proposing a change that we believe is fairer.
-Instead of transferring DC shortfalls to rates, which results in ratepayers funding specific development in areas they don't all directly benefit from, we suggest transferring 50% of the debt to the specific geographic areas where the growth took place, via a targeted rate, with the reduced balance (50%) being transferred as before.
+We're proposing a change.
+Instead of transferring DC shortfalls to rates, we suggest transferring 50% of the debt to the specific geographic areas where the growth took place, via a targeted rate, with the reduced balance (50%) being transferred as before.
 This will also apply to capital expenditure in growth areas which is yet to be completed where the construction of infrastructure is required much earlier than when some of the benefitting growth areas will develop.